Room Care + Facility Policies

 Certain guidelines and standards concerning room care and safety aspects have been established by Residence Life.
 Be sure to read this section as residents are responsible for the following information:

-- Do not disassemble any furnishings, or remove items from their moorings (such as closet doors, sinks, beds, etc).
+- Do not disassemble any furnishings, or detach them from the wall or floor (such as removing closet doors, detaching sinks, removing the hardware that anchors wardrobes to the wall, etc).

 - Residents are responsible for all of the furniture that is currently in their room/apartment.
 Under no circumstance will Residence Life remove and/or store any furniture from the facilities.